 When browsing through the ‘Behavior’ section in Google Analytics, you’ll come across the term ‘pageviews’ a lot.
-And you might think that the more pageviews a page has, the better.
+And you might think that the more views a page has, the better.
 But is that actually true?
-What’s a pageview exactly and can pageviews help you understand your site and audience better?
+What’s a pageview exactly and can page help you understand your site and audience better?
 Find out in this post!

 Google Analytics has this handy feature that explains what a certain metric or dimension is when you hover over the question mark icon.
 According to Google Analytics, the definition of a pageview is: